Precipitation Monitoring

 Le contenu suivant est seulement disponible en anglais.

-Weekly precipitation samples are collected on a weekly basis from monitoring equipment in Southampton, PEI on a year-round basis.
+Precipitation samples are collected on a weekly basis from monitoring equipment in Southampton, PEI.
 The precipitation that is collected includes rainwater and snow, often called wet precipitation.
 The main objective of the sampling is to monitor changes of precipitation quality over time, specifically pH.
 Acid rain can be measured using the pH of wet precipitation, with normal rain having a pH of about 5.6.
 Acid rain usually has a pH of between 4.2 and 4.4.*

 * source: https://www.epa.gov/acidrain/what-acid-rain